HiroLZ7/MachineLearningRepository/README.md

 ## Portfolio Component 4

-Searching for Similarity Group Project.
+Searching for Similarity Group Project
 My portion of this project was to work on PCA and LDA data reduction for a classification data set.
 The R notebook can be found [here](SearchingForSimilarity/PCA_LDA.pdf)

+## Portfolio Component 5

+Machine Learning with SKLearn
+A Jupyter Notebook demonstrating the use of the SKLearn python library to build logistic regression, decision tree, and neural network models.
+The notebook can be found [here](SKLearn)